International Finance and Banking BSc (Hons) top-upStudy level: Top-up courses

 The aim of this module is to provide a rigorous introduction to Financial Technology (FinTech).
 The module reviews the history and development of FinTech and discusses how FinTech is transforming financial institutions and the finance and business sectors more broadly.
 The module provides an overview of the application of innovative technologies within finance such as big data and analytics, AI and machine learning, cloud computing, blockchain, and mobile banking.
 The module also discusses alternative finance such as cryptocurrencies, peer to peer lending and crowdfunding.
-In addition, regulation and governance of Fintech and some specific industry applications are examined and evaluated.
+In addition, regulation and governance of FinTech and some specific industry applications are examined and evaluated.

 Analysis of Investments - 20 credits

 The module focuses on the bond and equity markets.
-Students will evaluate and apply advanced bond pricing techniques along with bond portfolio managements and the associated risk immunisation methodologies.
-In respect to equity valuation, students will compare and contrast discounted cash flow methods with fundamental valuation approaches associated with approaches such as value investing and growth investing.
+You will evaluate and apply advanced bond pricing techniques along with bond portfolio managements and the associated risk immunisation methodologies.
+In respect to equity valuation, you will compare and contrast discounted cash flow methods with fundamental valuation approaches associated with approaches such as value investing and growth investing.
 Market timing is also explored through the application of technical analysis.